Reputation Ink’s exclusive interview with Carmen Simon, Ph.D. of Memzy

 Like in our dating lives, algorithms and robots have starting replacing activities and tasks that we thought were uniquely human (e.g. journalism; music composition).
 That leaves writers, marketers, musicians and everyone else asking: if content is being generated by computers, are people still important?

 This was one of the burning questions the Rep Ink team was able to explore with Carmen Simon, Ph.D., who we got to chat with on video at HubSpot’s INBOUND conference in November.
-Dr. Simon is a cognitive neuroscientist, author of Impossible to Ignore: Creating Memorable Content to Influence Decisions, and co-founder of Rexi Media, a company that uses science to help speakers make more memorable presentations.
+Dr. Simon is a cognitive neuroscientist, author of Impossible to Ignore: Creating Memorable Content to Influence Decisions, and founder of Memzy, a company that applies science-based guidelines to help people create memorable content in a deliberate way and stay on people’s minds long-term.

 Why humans are still significant in an automated world